jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 These much more complex sound waves require more attention and processing from our brains, which may account for their perceived dissonance.

-The frequency ratio of each interval is listed in the [interval table](#interval-table).